likanozadze/MovieBookingApp/README.md

 # Movie Booking App

 Welcome to the Movie Booking App!
-This iOS application allows users to book movie tickets, select showtimes, add snacks, and save tickets for later.
-The app is built using UIKit.
+This iOS application allows users to seamlessly book movie tickets, select preferred showtimes, add delicious snacks, and conveniently save their tickets for later access.
+The app is developed using the powerful UIKit framework.
 ![iPhone 15 Pro](https://github.com/user-attachments/assets/4010cf19-8a76-4b53-9de0-b8175296d0cb)

 ## Features